JanHerca/urantiapedia/input/wikijs/help/roles.md

 ## “Chief Editor” Profile

-*Chief Editors* have a [GitHub](https://github.com/) account and they use it to contribute adding updates and translations to [Urantiapedia project at GitHub](https://github.com/JanHerca/urantiapedia) that can be bulk uploaded.
+*Chief Editors* require a [GitHub](https://github.com/) account and they use it to contribute adding updates and translations to [Urantiapedia project at GitHub](https://github.com/JanHerca/urantiapedia) that can be bulk uploaded.
 Check [Chief Editors help](/en/help/github).

-* The first task will be to update the content of the *Topic Index*, which is the largest task of phase I.
+* The first task will be to update the content of the *Topic Index*, which is the largest task of phase I. Then they proceed with the content of the next milestones.
 * A good knowledge of *The Urantia Book* will be needed in at least one language, but better if it is English and a second language on which the book is translated.
 * It will be important to have the ability to write well and correctly.
 * It will help to have personal availability for this, patience and perseverance.